-2. The Judge and any substitute judge shall wear a Judicial robe during all sessions of the Court except when, in the discretion of the Judge, the circumstances are such or the matter before the Court is of such a nature as justifies a less formal hearing.

-3. When the Judge first enters the Courtroom each day, the Sheriff shall call the Court to order directing all in attendance to stand, and upon being so instructed by the Court, will open Court in the manner following:
+- 2. The Judge and any substitute judge shall wear a Judicial robe during all sessions of the Court except when, in the discretion of the Judge, the circumstances are such, or the matter before the Court is of such a nature, as justifies a less formal hearing. - 3.
+When the Judge first enters the Courtroom each day, the Sheriff shall call the Court to order directing all in attendance to stand, and upon being so instructed by the Court, will open Court in the manner following:

 "Hear Ye!
 Hear Ye!
 This Honorable Probate Court of Shelby County is now open for the transaction of business pursuant to adjournment.
 The Honorable Judge [Judge's Name] presiding.
 All persons having business with this Court draw near, give attention, and ye shall be heard.
 Be seated, please."
-4. The use of cellular phones and audible pagers in the Courtroom is prohibited.

-5. There will be no eating, drinking, or smoking in the Courtroom, and no food or drink containers shall be brought into the Courtroom.

-6. The front row of seats at the counsel table in the Courtroom is reserved for members of the Bar.

-7. All attorneys and Court attendants will wear appropriate business attire while in the Courtroom.

-8. Before presenting a matter, attorneys are encouraged to state their name, the docket number of the case, and the nature of the matter being presented.
-For example: "Your Honor, for the record my name is [attorney's name], and I have a petition to open an intestate estate and appoint an administrator.
-The docket number is [docket number]."

-9. When addressing the Court, unless excused by the Judge, counsel should rise and remain standing while making any objection, argument, or statement to the Court, including such time as the Court may address or interrogate counsel.
-Counsel is not required to stand while interrogating witnesses but may do so at counsel's option.

-10. All items that are presented to the Court such as exhibits and orders shall be handed to the Judge through the Court attendants.
-Attorneys must seek and obtain permission from the Judge before approaching the Bench or a witness.

-11. Upon the Judge instructing the Sheriff to adjourn Court for the day, the Sheriff will direct all persons in the Courtroom to stand and will adjourn Court in the following manner:
+- 4. The use of cellular phones and audible pagers in the Courtroom is prohibited. - 5.
+There will be no eating, drinking, or smoking in the Courtroom, and no food or drink containers shall be brought into the Courtroom. - 6.
+The front row of seats at the counsel table in the Courtroom is reserved for members of the Bar. - 7.
+All attorneys and Court attendants will wear appropriate business attire while in the Courtroom.
+Litigants and witnesses as well are to be properly attired, consistent with the dignity of the Court. - 8.
+Before presenting a matter, attorneys are encouraged to state their name, the docket number of the case, and the nature of the matter being presented.
+For example: "Your Honor, for the record my name is [attorney's name], and I have a Petition to open an intestate estate and appoint an administrator.
+The docket number is [docket number]." - 9.
+When addressing the Court, unless excused by the Judge, counsel should rise and remain standing while making any objection, argument, or statement to the Court, including such time as the Court may address or interrogate counsel.
+Counsel is not required to stand while interrogating witnesses, but may do so at counsel's option. - 10.
+All items that are presented to the Court such as exhibits and orders shall be handed to the Judge through the Court attendants.
+Attorneys must seek and obtain permission from the Judge before approaching the Bench or a witness. - 11.
+Upon the Judge instructing the Sheriff to adjourn Court for the day, the Sheriff will direct all persons in the Courtroom to stand and will adjourn Court in the following manner: